 The subject property was the former location of an equipment storage yard owned by a utility company.
-Historic operations at the property, including the operation of a manufactured gasoline plant used to distill gasoline from liquids produced during natural gas extraction, impacted approximately 12,000 cubic yards of onsite soils and adjacent stream sediments with light non-aqueous phase liquids (LNAPL).
-The LNAPL is highly degraded and is similar to lightweight, viscous, lubricating oil/mineral oil.
+Historic operations at the property, including the a manufactured gasoline plant (MGP) which distilled gasoline from liquids produced during natural gas extraction, impacted approximately 12,000 cubic yards of onsite soils and adjacent stream sediments with light non-aqueous phase liquids (LNAPL).
+The LNAPL was highly degraded and is similar to lightweight, viscous, lubricating oil/mineral oil.

 Stabilization of soils in-place greatly reduced off-site disposal costs.